 Vienna is quite the anomaly for Austria as a whole.

 Most of the country actually consists of mountains, forests, vineyards, and small farm holdings.
-And often all at the same time.
+Often all at the same time.
 And each province is fiercely protective of its local character.

 So while “industrial” food production certainly exists, Austria still has a strong regional and small-scale agricultural tradition with a range of food and drink specialties.